ajerni/openswarm/README.md

 # Andi's changes to use Swarm with Groq:

 - clone the repo: git clone https://github.com/ajerni/openswarm.git

-After cloning the repo, cd into the project root directory openswarm.
+- cd into the main folder: cd openswarm

 Then:

 - Create a new virtual environment: python -m venv venv
 - Activate the virtual environment with